tibordome/cosmic_profiles/docs/source/shape_estimation/index.rst

     # Instantiate object
     cprofiles = DensShapeProfsHDF5(HDF5_SNAP_DEST, HDF5_GROUP_DEST, SNAP, L_BOX, MIN_NUMBER_PTCS, D_LOGSTART, D_LOGEND, D_BINS, IT_TOL, IT_WALL, IT_MIN, CENTER, RVIR_OR_R200, OBJ_TYPE)

-with arguments explained in detail in :ref:`the code reference<Cosmic Profiles Code Reference>` but summarized here for completeness:
+with arguments explained in detail in :ref:`the code reference<Cosmic Profiles Code Reference>` but summarized here for completeness.

+.. dropdown:: User Parameters

   * ``HDF5_GROUP_DEST`` and ``HDF5_SNAP_DEST``: path to simulation snapshot
   * ``D_LOGSTART`` and ``D_LOGEND``: logarithm of minimum and maximum ellipsoidal radius of interest, in units of R200 or Rvir (depending on ``RVIR_OR_R200``) of parent halo
   * ``D_BINS``: number of bins to consider for shape profiling